rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ![](typst-report-typst-gray-box-two-columns.png)

-The formatting isn’t perfect here (we might want to add some padding within the gray box, for example), but it’s a good start.
+The formatting doesn’t perfectly match our reports (it’s missing some padding within the gray box, for example), but it’s a good start.

 ## Understanding when to use the has (`#`) in Typst

-One thing you may have wondered throughout this post is when to use the hash symbol (`#`) in Typst.
+One thing you may have wondered throughout this tutorial is when to use the hash symbol (`#`) in Typst.
 It is of the trickiest aspects of Typst for newcomers.
-The `#` is Typst’s code injection operator — it signals to Typst that you’re switching from markup mode (plain text/content) into code mode (where functions and variables are evaluated).
+The `#` is Typst’s code injection operator, which signals to Typst that you’re switching from markup mode (plain text/content) into code mode (where functions and variables are evaluated).

 The rule to remember is that you need `#` when you’re inside content (square brackets `[ ]`) and want to execute code rather than display it as literal text.